nadeeth/weasel/README.md

 There are few example routes (Actions) in the routes directory for user authentication, populate some test data, etc.

-And test directory has sample API level test and the test config file.
-In the test config file you can have different configuration for testing (ex: A separate database for testing etc.).
-You can run this sample test with this command.
+And the test directory contains a sample API level test and the test config file.
+In the test config file you can have different configurations for testing (ex: A separate database for testing etc.).
+You can run this sample test with the command given below.

     mocha test/api.test.js